vikingeducation/assignment_data_modeling/README.md

 A course can have one or more lessons, and a lesson can potentially belong to more than one course.
 So, this is a M:N (many to many) relationship.

+2)
+#### Goals and Needs:
+The login site needs to keep track of users, and each user may potentially have one or more profiles (public and private, say).
+A profile should keep track of username, email, city, state, country, age, and gender.

+#### Entities:
+Course and Lesson.

+#### Attributes:
+Course: Key, Id, Title, Description.
+Lesson: Key, Id, Title, Body_Text.

+#### Types and Constraints
+Course: Key(Integer), Id (String), Title (String), Description (Text).
+Constraints: Key has to be unique, Id has to be non-empty string, Title should be less than 255 characters, and Description should be text with at least 20 chars and no limit.

+Lesson: Key(Integer), Id (String), Title (String), Body_Text (Text).
+Constraints: Key has to be unique, Id has to be non-empty string, Title should be less than 255 characters, and Body_Text should be text with at least 20 chars and no limit.

+#### Relationships
+A course can have one or more lessons, and a lesson can potentially belong to more than one course.
+So, this is a M:N (many to many) relationship.